Pain in Both Legs? Stenosis vs. Sciatica Explained

 One condition tends to cause a heavy, cramping feeling in both legs that gets worse with walking, while the other is known for a sharp, shooting pain that zips down just one leg.
 Let’s break down the specific sensations tied to each condition so you can better understand what you might be experiencing.

-What Lumbar Stenosis Pain Feels Like
+The Feeling of Lumbar Stenosis Pain

 If you have lumbar stenosis, the pain often feels like a deep, aching cramp or a sense of heaviness in your lower back and legs.
 Because stenosis involves the narrowing of the spinal canal, it typically affects the nerves going to both legs, leading to symptoms like numbness, tingling, or weakness on both sides.
 You might also notice that your balance feels a bit off.